DaoCloud/DaoCloud-docs/docs/en/docs/mspider/intro/what.md

----
-hide:
-  - toc
----

-# What is a service mesh
+# What is Service Mesh?

-Service mesh is a next-generation service mesh for cloud-native applications built on Istio open source technology.

-Service mesh is a fully managed service mesh product with high performance and high usability.
-By providing a complete non-intrusive microservice governance solution, it can uniformly manage the complex environment of multicloud and multi-cluster.
+Service Mesh is a next-generation service mesh for cloud-native applications built on the open-source Istio technology.
+It is a fully managed product with high performance and usability, providing a complete non-intrusive microservice governance solution that can uniformly manage the complex environment of multicloud and multi-cluster.

-Provide users with service traffic governance, security governance, service traffic monitoring, and access to traditional microservices (SpringCloud, Dubbo) in the form of infrastructure.
+Service Mesh offers users service traffic governance, security governance, and service traffic monitoring.
+It also provides access to traditional microservices (SpringCloud, Dubbo) in the form of infrastructure.

+As part of the DCE 5.0 product system, Service Mesh is seamlessly connected to the Container Management platform, providing users with an out-of-the-box experience.
+As an infrastructure, it provides container microservice governance support for the microservice engine, making it convenient for users to manage all kinds of microservice systems through a single platform.

-DCE 5.0's service mesh is compatible with the community's native Istio open source service mesh, providing native Istio access management capabilities.
-At a high level, a service mesh can help reduce the complexity of service governance and reduce the pressure on DevOps teams.
+Service Mesh is compatible with the community's native Istio open-source service mesh, providing native Istio access management capabilities.
+At a high level, Service Mesh helps reduce the complexity of service governance and decreases pressure on DevOps teams.

-As a member of the DCE 5.0 product system, the service mesh is seamlessly connected to the [Container Management](../../kpanda/intro/what.md) platform, which can provide users with an out-of-the-box experience.
-And as an infrastructure, it provides container microservice governance support for [microservice engine](../../skoala/intro/features.md), which is convenient for users to manage all kinds of microservice systems through a single platform.

-## Product benefits
+## Product Benefits

-Here are the advantages of DCE 5.0 service mesh compared to other products.
+DCE 5.0 Service Mesh offers several advantages compared to other products:

-- easy to use

-    There is no need to modify any business code or manually install agents, just enable the service mesh function to experience rich non-intrusive service governance capabilities.
+- Easy to Use: Users do not need to modify any business code or manually install agents.
+They can enable Service Mesh function and experience rich non-intrusive service governance capabilities.

-- Strategic intelligent routing and elastic traffic management

-    Supports configuring load balancing, service routing, fault injection, circuit breaking and other governance rules for services.
-Combined with a one-stop management system; provides real-time, visualized micro-service traffic management; supports non-intrusive intelligent traffic management, and can perform dynamic intelligent routing and elastic traffic management without any modification of the application.
+- Strategic Intelligent Routing and Elastic Traffic Management: Supports configuring load balancing, service routing, fault injection, circuit breaking, and other governance rules for services.
+Combined with a one-stop management system, it provides real-time, visualized micro-service traffic management that supports non-intrusive intelligent traffic management.
+It can perform dynamic intelligent routing and elastic traffic management without modifying the application.
+The following are additional features:

     - Routing rules such as weight, content, TCP/IP, etc.

     - HTTP sessions are maintained to meet the demands of business processing continuity.

     - Current limiting and fusing to achieve stable and reliable traces between services.

     - Network persistent connection management reduces resource loss and improves network throughput.

     - Service security certification: certification, authentication, audit, etc., providing the cornerstone of service security.

-- Graphical application panorama topology, visualized traffic management

-    The service mesh provides visual traffic monitoring, including information such as link information, service abnormal response, and long response delay, and comprehensively displays business operation status through charts and topologies.

-    The service mesh can combine application operation and maintenance management and application performance management services to provide detailed microservice-level traffic monitoring, abnormal response traffic reports, and call chain information, enabling faster and more accurate location of problems.
+- Graphical Application Panorama Topology and Visualized Traffic Management: Provides visual traffic monitoring, including link information, service abnormal response, and long response delay, and comprehensively displays business operation status through charts and topologies.
+Service Mesh combines application operation and maintenance management and application performance management services to provide detailed microservice-level traffic monitoring, abnormal response traffic reports, and call chain information, enabling faster and more accurate location of problems.

-- Enhanced performance, increased reliability

-    The service mesh control plane and data plane are more reliable and performance optimized based on the community version.
+- Enhanced Performance and Increased Reliability: The Service Mesh control plane and data plane are more reliable and performance-optimized based on the community version.

-- Multicloud, multi-cluster, multi-infrastructure

-    Provides an O&M-free hosting control plane, provides multicloud and multi-cluster global unified service governance, security, and service operation monitoring capabilities, and also provides unified service discovery and management for multiple infrastructures such as containers and virtual machines (VMs).
+- Multicloud, Multi-cluster, Multi-infrastructure: Provides an O&M-free hosting control plane and offers multicloud and multi-cluster global unified service governance, security, and service operation monitoring capabilities.
+It also provides unified service discovery and management for multiple infrastructures such as containers and virtual machines (VMs).

-- Protocol extensions

-    Extend the support of Dubbo protocol.
+- Protocol Extensions: Extend the support of Dubbo protocol.

-- Legacy SDK integration

-    Provide integrated solutions for traditional microservice SDKs such as Spring Cloud and Dubbo.
+- Legacy SDK Integration: Provides integrated solutions for traditional microservice SDKs such as Spring Cloud and Dubbo.
 Businesses developed by traditional microservice SDKs can be quickly migrated to cloud-native mesh operating environments without extensive code modification.

 ## To use service mesh